-Once you know your collections and who they’re directed towards, you want to be sure the shopper can easily pick up what you’re puttin’ down.
-All the work of defining your customer and your collections is a waste if you don’t display them properly.
+Once you know who you’re creating collections for, you want to be sure shoppers understand your vision for the collection.
+All the work of planning collections is a waste if you don’t display them properly.

-Imagine that retailer I talked about and if they didn’t teach each store how to group the clothes.
+Imagine if that retailer didn’t teach each store how to group the clothes.
 The crates were unpacked and the merchandisers just placed each item wherever it would fit.
 Fringed suede skirts were mixed in with black blazers and the top that looks amazing with that skirt was on the other side of the store.

-Makes it a lot harder for someone to understand how the piece should be worn and to find what they’re looking for.
+It would make it hard for a shopper to understand how the piece should be worn and to find what they’re looking for.

 Take it one step further and really help the shopper imagine themselves using your product.
 Whether it’s something they wear or something they display in their home, take the guesswork out of how the end product should look.

-If you were photographing your soft colored scarf collection to post on your website, get the model to wear soft makeup and light colored clothes.
-Photograph them in a setting that your products would actually be worn in.
-All cream would be a chick look for downtown so head to the sidewalks and get the model to strut her stuff.
-Or maybe a walk down a snow-covered trail would create the perfect backdrop.
+If I was photographing my soft colored scarf collection to post on my website, I may have the model wear soft makeup and light-colored clothes, and photograph them in a setting that my products would actually be worn in.
+An all-cream outfit would be a chick look for downtown so I may head downtown and capture the model in that setting.